 PITCHFORK: To Never Know You and Let It Go will trigger an instant gratification for the heavy-lidded, as Aimee Nash's vocals coo almost subliminally...
 And then there are those guitars, where there's not much in the way of attack and release, but plenty of sustain and decay, every wide-open chord wobbling like it's embedded in some sort of gelatin.

-ROLLING STONE MAGAZINE :: BEST ALBUMS OF 2010 :: Buy the Ticket, Take the Ride is sprawling, slow-burning psyche rock that paints creeping moods with layer upon layer of drony, blissed-out guitars and etheral vocals....
+ROLLING STONE MAGAZINE :: ALBUMS OF THE YEAR :: Buy the Ticket, Take the Ride is sprawling, slow-burning psyche rock that paints creeping moods with layer upon layer of drony, blissed-out guitars and etheral vocals....
 This is the perfect accompaniment to slowly losing your mind (in the best possible way).
 Don't come looking for big chorus or bubblegum blurts - just settle in for the long, blissed-out ride.